Why is this important?

 A sale and rent back scheme run by a private firm allows you to sell your home to that firm and then rent it back from them as a tenant.
 You would normally sell your home to the firm at a reduced price.
 A private firm can mean a company, a broker or a private individual.

-These schemes are different from mortgage rescue schemes run by social housing landlords such as housing associations.
+These schemes are different from mortgage rescue and homelessness prevention type schemes which some social housing landlords may offer.

 You need to be especially careful about signing up to a sale and rent back scheme run by a private firm because they can be risky.
 You need to understand exactly what you're signing up to and how this might affect your housing and financial situation in the long-term.